elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, arrow functions can be used in decorators to reduce code size.
-You can pass the arguments variable in a wrapper and because arrow functions do not bind to the arguments object.
-This gives you the ability to reduce code and write simple abstractions in JavaScript.
+You can pass the arguments variable in a wrapper because arrow functions do not bind to the arguments object.
+This behavior gives you the ability to reduce code and write simple abstractions in JavaScript.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />